SahuRicha435/Zomato-Insights-Dashboard/README.md

 #Project Overview
 This project analyzes Zomato restaurant data to identify trends in customer preferences, pricing patterns, ratings, and city-wise performance.
 The goal is to generate business insights that can help restaurants and food platforms improve customer satisfaction and revenue.

+ # Problem Statement
+Analyzed 9,000+ restaurant records from Zomato to uncover trends in pricing, ratings, and location performance to support data-driven business decisions.

 # Dataset Information